This article will list a few benefits of strength training, that apply to athletes, as well as for the everyday training people.

 And really last, but not least, I have seen numerous real-life examples.

-or BMX rider and double Olympian Twan van Gendt
+Just check out BMX Supercross rider and double Olympian Twan van Gendt

 What strength training does to you, depends mainly on the strength training method you are choosing.